DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_10_preparations.md

 An important part of the guide (and a great skill to have) is to know how to validate digital signatures.
 We are going to do a validation of this page as a practice (and to control that I've signed the guide).

-To start, download my signature `hundingsbane.asc` and the detached signature `hodl-guide_10_preparations.md.sig` in the [validation-folder](validation).
+To start, download my signature `hundingsbane.asc` (select "Raw" and use `Ctrl+S` to save it to your computer) and the detached signature `hodl-guide_10_preparations.md.sig` in the [validation-folder](validation).
 Then go to the top of this page and select "Raw".
 Use `Ctrl+S` and save the file as hodl-guide_10_preparations.md in the same folder as the other signatures.
 We are going to make sure that the one controlling the public key hundingsbane.asc (me) signed the document hodl-guide_10_preparations.md.

 To verify what we downloaded, we need GnuPG (https://gnupg.org/).
 The implementation varies for different OS: